How To Write A Nonprofit Business Plan: Lesson 2

 One of the most powerful and useful things a nonprofit can do is define its impact.
 This is important for knowing when the nonprofit is successful as well as for attracting and keeping donors.
 People love to win.
-It’s even more fun when winning means making the world a better place!
-So, what outcomes does your nonprofit achieve?
+It’s even more fun when winning means making the world a better place.
+So what outcomes does your nonprofit achieve?
 Do you save lives?
 Do you help feed hungry people?
-How many?
-Where?
+How many people?
+Where are they?
 How do you define success for your nonprofit?
 How do you measure that success?
 What is the end result you are hoping for?

 Why will your nonprofit be successful?
 Do you have a unique understanding of the cause that others do not?
 Are you intimately connected to a specific problem or opportunity?
 Do you have access to resources specifically used to solve the problem you hope to solve?
 Have you rallied enough support to take care of the specific need?

-In this piece, you’ll want others to know what it is that will make you successful.
+In this portion of the description, you’ll want others to know what will make your nonprofit successful.
 Think of this as an area to list specific things that will lead to great execution on your behalf.
 This is not an area to hope or dream.
-This is an area to show readers that you have your feet firmly on the ground and that you are uniquely positioned to meet the needs you care about.
+This is an area to show readers you have your feet firmly on the ground and you are uniquely positioned to meet the needs you care about.

-Now that you’ve learned a bit about this section of the nonprofit business plan, you should have some fuel to get you going.
-Our next lesson will cover the needs assessment – a logical approach to looking at your cause to determine what the exact need is, how it is being addressed, and what you might be able to do to help.
+Now that you’ve learned a bit about the description section of the nonprofit business plan, you should have some fuel to get you going.
+Our next lesson will cover the needs assessment—a logical approach to looking at your cause to determine what the exact need is, how it is being addressed, and what you might be able to do to help.